Skip to Content

 Keep in mind that sometimes you may need to change out your water supply early.
 For example, if your system begins growing abnormal amounts of algae, change the water immediately.

-If not, the harmful bacterias from the algae may produce disease and infect your plants.
+If not, the harmful bacteria from the algae may produce disease and infect your plants.

 Likewise, when testing pH levels in your water, if an extreme unbalance is noted, changing the water right away is always the best course of action rather than trying to doctor up the pH levels by adding ingredients as mentioned in earlier sections of this article.